lolcommits/lolcommits/README.md

 By default, the lolimages are stored by a Github style short SHA in a `~/.lolcommits` directory created for you.

 ## Installation (Mac OS X)
-You'll need imagesnap and imagemagick installed.
+You'll need ImageMagick installed.
 [Homebrew](http://mxcl.github.com/homebrew/) makes this easy.
 Simply do:

 	brew install imagemagick
-	brew install imagesnap

-This will take care of the non-Ruby dependencies.
-Then do:
+Then simply do:

 	[sudo] gem install lolcommits